Royal Rudolstadt Blue 'R W' Initials Within a Diamond Shaped Shield Pottery Mark with Crown Above

 Now to add to confusion, Straus & Son registered the name "Royal Schwarzburg" in 1924 (also the year they reformed under the name of Nathan Straus & Co).

-This has led to people associating the RW mark with that of the oldest and original Volkstedt Royal Schwarzburg-Rudolstadt Porcelain Factory of Thuringia founded C. 1762 called the "Oldest Volkstedt Porcelain Factory" (translated directly from the German name).
+led to people associating the RW mark with that of the oldest and original Volkstedt Royal Schwarzburg-Rudolstadt Porcelain Factory of Thuringia founded C. 1762 called the "Oldest Volkstedt Porcelain Factory" (translated directly from the German name).

 Confused?
 You ought to be, it is very confusing!